MrJambix/TerraClassic-Rotations/README.md

 **Requires *Command* module which should come with your proxy.**

-**If you run into any bugs/issues, please create an issue on GitHub or contact MrJambix**
+**If you run into any bugs/issues, please create an issue on GitHub or contact MrJambix** ** Keep in mind these might not work properly if not all skills are unlocked, working on a fix**
 ## Note on Code Obfuscation

 The main code files in this module are intentionally obfuscated to protect the intellectual property and prevent easy copying or modification.
 This helps ensure that: